eXascaleInfolab/bench-vldb20/Algorithms/README.md

 because different parts of the benchmark can use those to communicate between each other.
 In the following guide we will use `NewAlg` as a primary name and `nalg` as a short name.

+On lines 2 and 5, go to their end.
+Before the first linkage statement (`-lopenblas` on line 2, `-L/usr/local/opt/openblas/lib` on line 5) insert the name of the source file of the new algorithm (i.e., `Algorithms/NewAlg.cpp`) next to the other cpp files.
 --->

 - Copy the Mean Impute files into the new ones (using your primary name):